Monetarist vs Keynesian Revised

 When COVID-19 struck, Keynesian tools were everywhere.
 Governments had to step in - furlough schemes, unemployment benefits, stimulus cheques.
 The free market alone wouldn’t have saved jobs in sectors like hospitality or airlines.
 Demand had evaporated.
 Wages didn’t “flex”.
 Intervention was essential.

-Final Takeaway (and what to write in your exam)
+Final Takeaway for your IB Economics Course (and what to write in your exam)

 Imagine a classroom.
 Students (workers) haven’t done their homework (output is down).
 The Keynesian teacher says, “Let’s give them chocolate (stimulus) and get them motivated!”
 The Monetarist teacher says, “Take away the chairs.
 When they get tired of standing, they’ll sit down and study.”